There are hundreds of different diets, each somewhat different from one others. That can be confusing; at least it was for me.

 The answer is "yes," - but their price will probably rise, and their shelf life will be lower.

 - Some manufacturers (usually small ones) produce quality food only from natural products.
-The problem is that these products are much more expensive than industrial ones, and their shelf life is shorter.
+The problem is that these products are much more expensive than industrial ones and have a shorter shelf life.

 - As long as regulators do not enforce reader-friendly labeling of food products, the food industry has no incentive to move to healthier products. (which will be much more expensive and have a shorter shelf life.)

-- The food industry does not see the public good before it; corporate profitability is more important.
+- The food industry did not see the public good before it; corporate profitability was more important.

-- The main culprits are the various regulators and the politicians who submit to the dictates of food & beverage industries, knowing clearly that the public good is being harmed.
+- The main culprits are the various regulators and politicians who submit to the dictates of the food and beverage industries, knowing that the public good is being harmed.

-"The balanced, varied diet" is the best diet that suits everyone in the long run.
+A balanced diet is the best one for everyone in the long run.
 (With slight changes)

-- "The balanced, varied diet" provides the body with all the nutrients required to maintain a healthy body, supporting the regeneration & rejuvenation process, including brain neurogenesis.
+- A balanced, varied diet provides the body with all the nutrients required to maintain a healthy body, supporting regeneration and rejuvenation, including brain neurogenesis.

-- There are many unprocessed natural foods (preferably organic and not genetically modified) with all macronutrients and ingredients.
-Reduced quantities of animal protein, preferably grass-fed or organic range-free products.
-Much dietary fiber is mixed with natural oils & fats, enabling an effective emulsification process.
+- Many unprocessed natural foods (preferably organic and not genetically modified) contain all macronutrients and ingredients, including reduced quantities of animal protein, preferably grass-fed or organic range-free products.
+Much dietary fiber is mixed with natural oils and fats, enabling an effective emulsification process.
 Fermented products with natural live bacteria are essential for good health.

 - Vegetables, fruits, seeds, sprouts, roots, legumes, mushrooms, berries, and nuts should be a high-volume diet component.